operand/agency/README.md

-# `agency`
+# Summary

-A fast and minimal actor model framework for building agent-integrated systems

-## What is `agency`?

-`agency` defines a common communication and action framework for integrating AI agents with computing systems and human users.
+`agency` defines a common communication and action framework for applications that integrate AI agents with computing systems and human users.

 `agency` allows you to create shared environments called "spaces" where any number of humans, artificial, or traditional computing systems may equally